nasa930022/Filter-Pruning-/README.md

 ## Pruned Models

-Here is the pruned model of above method.
+Here is the pruned model of above method.([Link:](https://drive.google.com/drive/folders/1JfzTE2PqMZ_JhEbnUTpqusD8goLdZCTd?usp=sharing)).

 The pruning rates of each model are listed below.